-profVoice is a twice yearly forum, giving students the chance to have their questions answered about anything affecting their time in the Faculty of the Professions.
+profVoice is a twice yearly forum, giving you the chance to have your questions answered about anything affecting your time in the Faculty of the Professions.

 Who is profVoice for?

-- Answering any questions submitted prior to the forum
+- Staff answering any questions submitted prior to the forum (10 minutes)

 The Forum is hosted by the Director - Learning, Teaching and Student Experience, Professor Ingrid Day.
 We also involve other key staff depending on what topics are being covered.